sonalmahajan/xfix/README.md

 The *reference*, *before*, and *after* versions of the 15 subjects shown to the human study participants can be found [here](https://drive.google.com/open?id=0B5pAs3GeZs4sbFdfWG4wdXdabk0).
 Open index.html from the subjects folder to navigate through the screenshots.
 The participant marked (circled) areas of visual differences can be found [here](https://drive.google.com/open?id=0B5pAs3GeZs4sZUZBX2lSRHZLdU0).

 ## Questions
-Incase of any questions you can email at spmahaja [at] usc {dot} edu
+In case of any questions you can email at spmahaja [at] usc {dot} edu